asmenezes/HaxeFlixelStarter/source/readme.txt

   On click immediately goes to the menu state

 MenuState
-  Just have a button that goes to the first level when clicked
+  Just have a button that goes to the first level when clicked and one for the credits

 BaseState/levels
   each level should extend the BaseState